-Well, most of the latest laptops are coming with PCIe NVMe support.
-But, some don’t have.
+Well, most of the latest laptops are coming with PCIe NVMe support with an M.2 slot.
+But, some won’t have this port at all.
 However, if we talk about the desktop CPUs, you will see most of the latest ones with PCIe 3.0 support.

 I have bought one of my laptops in 2018.
 It’s not that old.
 But, I can’t use any PCIe-based hardware on it.
 It doesn’t support NVMe and has only one M.2 SATA port.
 The availability of port will depend also on the price of your laptop and the other specifications like processor generations etc.

 So, if you are here with the same case, you can’t get that high-speed NVMe experience on your laptop.
 I would strongly suggest you have a look at your laptop’s hardware and see what type of port is available.

 M.2 SATA Ports are not designed to handle NVMe speed

 Well, the M.2 SATA Port can only support an M.2 SSD.
 That is why the speed can never go beyond 600 MB/s.
 Both physically and electrically, any M.2 PCIe NVMe SSD will not be compatible with your M.2 SATA port.
 Basically, different protocols and interfaces are used in both these connections.

 M.2 SATA and M.2 PCIe Ports are different

 M.2 is a form factor.
 It means that certain sizes of SSDs can fit in the M.2 ports.
 This port is found mostly on the new motherboards.
 But, they can be of two types.
 If it is M.2 SATA port, the notch will be placed at the left end.
 However, if it is made for NVMe SSD, its notch will be placed on the right side and it can work with not only NVMe but with the SATA M.2 devices as well.